Want to advertise your bar or restaurant online?

 As the owner (or manager) of a bar or restaurant, you should be making an active effort to advertise online in the places your potential customers frequent daily—Google, Bing, Facebook, Instagram and Twitter.

-Let’s take a look at how you can do that for your establishment.
+Let’s take a look at how you can do that for your bar or restaurant.
 It’s easier than you think.